akambale/trie/README.md

 # Trie Demo

 tl;dr - I briefly looked up what a trie was, and upon a reading one sentence, I decided to implement one without referencing any documentation or reading best practices.
 I hope to demonstrate my ability to handle ambiguously in software engineering challenges.
+I also ended up spending a lot of time on the UI for this project.

-See a live implementation of this trie search linked [here](https://akambale.github.io/trie/).
+See the UI and a live implementation of this trie search linked [here](https://akambale.github.io/trie/).

 ## Some companies are bad at front-end interviewing